Updated June 2025

 RPI PUBLICATION DATES

-The NCAA publishes its interim RPI rankings weekly (but not the detailed rating numbers from which it derives the rankings), at the NCAA.com website, starting on the Monday following the fifth weekend of the season.
-Thus the first 2024 RPI publication date is Monday, September 16 and the last is Monday, November 4.
-These publication dates allow the Regional Advisory Committees and the Women's Soccer Committee to have the most current RPI rankings available for their meetings.
+The NCAA publishes its interim RPI rankings (but not the detailed rating numbers from which it derives the rankings), at the NCAA.com website, starting on the Monday following the fifth weekend of the season.
+Thus the first 2025 RPI publication date is Monday, September 15.

-In addition, the NCAA simultaneously publishes detailed RPI reports such as its "Nitty Gritty" reports.
-These include ratings as well as rankings.
-They are accessible through the NCAA's RPI Archive.
+In addition, the NCAA simultaneously publishes detailed RPI reports.
+These include ratings as well as rankings and various other team data breakdowns.
+They are accessible at the NCAA's RPI Archive.

 Once the last of the regular season games, including conference tournament games, are completed, the NCAA produces "Selection" reports.
-These are the reports that the Women's Soccer Committee uses in making its at large selection and seeding decisions.
-These reports may be available at the Archive on Bracket Monday or they may not come out until later.
+These are the final reports that the Women's Soccer Committee uses in making its at large selection and seeding decisions.
+These reports are available at the RPI Archive on Bracket Monday.
 In addition, after the NCAA Tournament, the NCAA will issue "Final" reports that include results from the NCAA Tournament games.
-In addition, as soon as the regular season (including conference tournaments) is over, final rankings and ratings that should be identical to the "Selection" rankings and ratings also will be available at this website and at the College Women's Soccer Schedule webpages.
+In addition, as soon as the regular season (including conference tournaments) is over, final rankings and ratings that should be identical to the "Selection" rankings and ratings also will be available at the College Women's Soccer Schedule webpages and I will publish them at the RPI and Bracketology for DI Women's Soccer Blogspace.

 SELECTIONS PRINCIPLES AND PROCEDURES